MicrosoftDocs/visualstudio-docs/docs/ide/getting-started-with-debugging-in-visual-studio.md

  ![Visual Studio breakpoint](../ide/media/vs_ide_gs_debug_breakpoint1.png "Vs_ide_gs_debug_breakpoint1")

  When the code breaks, the marked line of code has not executed yet.
 At this point, you may want to execute the instructions for the line of code marked by the breakpoint and inspect the changed values.
 This is called "stepping into" the code.
-If the marked code is a method call, you can step into it by pressing F11.
+If the marked code is a method call, you can step into it by pressing **F11**.
 You can also "step over" the line of code by pressing F10.
-For more details on code stepping, read [Navigating through Code with the Debugger](../debugger/navigating-through-code-with-the-debugger.md).
+For more details on code stepping, read [Navigate code with the debugger](../debugger/navigating-through-code-with-the-debugger.md).

  Common uses for breakpoints include: